-When drilling through a bit of wood, they tend to splinter it once they reach the opposite side.
+When drilling through a drill bit of wood, they tend to splinter it once they reach the opposite side.

 Forstner bits allows woodworkers to form holes without an extended "lead screw" essentially damaging the workpiece.
 In other words, it will enable them to drill clean, flat-bottom holes.

 While the Forstner bits today are slightly different in design as they adopted a split-ring design and a "pointy tip" rather than the "lead screw."
 Their purpose remains largely an equivalent, though.

 In applications where the drilled holes' absolute accuracy and cleanliness are essential, Forstner bits are used with drill presses.
 That said, they will even be used with hand drills.

 Going through the differences listed within the last half of this text should help you determine the winner of the "Forstner bit vs bit vs hole saw" battle when it involves your use case.